taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

                 });
 ```

-**NOTE:**This function runs asynchronously, as it waits for the updated properties to load from Taplytics' servers before returning the running experiments.
+NOTE: This function runs asynchronously, as it waits for the updated properties to load from Taplytics' servers before returning the running experiments.

 ---

 ## Delay Load

 Taplytics has the option to delay the loading of your main activity while Taplytics gets initial view changes ready.
-Keep in mind that this initial load will only take a while the very first time, after that, these changes will be saved to disk and will not need a delay thereafter.
+Keep in mind that this initial load will only take a while the very first time, after that, these changes will be saved to disk and will not need a delay after that.

 There are two methods to do this, **use both at the start of your oncreate after ```java setContentView()```**: